MVT

 What you need to know

-• Program is designed specifically for 15–17 year old development — not an adult program scaled down
+• Program is designed specifically for 15–18 year old development: not an adult program scaled down

 • Movement quality is always prioritized over load.
 Form breaks down, weight comes down.
 No exceptions.

-• The most impactful thing you can do at home: encourage 8–9 hours of sleep and make sure he's eating enough
+• A few of the most impactful things you can do at home: encourage 8–9 hours of sleep, make sure they're eating enough, and that they show up!

 For Athletes